hjklz/ToeDoh/README.md

 User:fiXedd
 The Google Android API emailing with intents was adapted from the stack overflow answer given by the above user http://stackoverflow.com/questions/2197741/how-can-i-send-emails-from-my-android-application

+Some additional notes

+the options menu on the main screen contains most of the navigation features and todo list operations item specific operations are done by hold-clicking them checking/unchecking is done by tapping the item when viewing the archive or emailing you can navigate back to main screen through the use of the action bar at top right